bry-tam/acm-policy-samples/policies/application-defaults/app-reload/README.md

 ### Simple policy
 This policy tracks a specific configmap/secret and updates a specific deployment.
 The use case would be limited.
+> The simple policy example is currently broken and would need some adjustments to work.
+The advanced is a much better way to acheive this.

 ### Advanced policy
 This policy allows a more flexable use case.
 Based loosely off https://github.com/stakater/Reloader